Qihoo360/huststore/hustdb/doc/doc/en/api/ha/cache/exist.md

 *  **key** (Required)

-This Interface is an proxy interface for `/hustcache/exist`.
+This Interface is a proxy interface for `/hustcache/exist`.
 See more details in [here](../../hustdb/hustcache/exist.md).

 **Sample:**